AABK6/citizen-budget-lab/docs/FRONTEND_PLAN.md

   - Fetch allocation twice: `year` and `year-1`; merge client-side for YoY; keep error/loading states as-is
 - Accessibility
   - All controls keyboard reachable, visible focus, 4.5:1 contrast on text
+ - Action: Remix this slice in Builder (pre‑selects the slice on the canvas)

 Procurement — Detailed UX